-based on empirically supported data and instruments, developmental/intellectual needs and least restrictive level of supervision and containment available to meet the needs of the juvenile while still keeping victim needs and community safety as the number one priority.
+and community safety as the number one priority.
 No sole decisions related to the above items should occur without consulting with members of the MDT.
 Collaboration amongst the MDT should be paramount and should occur from the onset of the case.
 MDTs shall ensure that all decisions related to the juvenile are consistent with existing Court orders^{49,50,51,52} In some rare cases a juvenile may fit into a category identified in the Young Adult Modification Protocol and teams may consider this when making treatment and supervision decisions.
-(Please refer to Appendix L, "Young Adult Modification Protocol."
+(Please refer to Appendix C, "Young Adult Modification Protocol."